Landquart-Davos G 3/4: Preservation

 No 1 Rhätia was retired in 1928 and placed in storage in various places on the RhB network pending the construction of a Swiss railway museum, later incorporated into the Swiss Transport Museum.
 After the STM decided not to add No 1 to its collection, the RhB loaned No 1 to the Blonay–Chamby museum railway.
 The locomotive was recalled by the RhB in 1988 and restored to working order for the centenary of the G 3/4 class locomotives in 1989.
 No 1 has since been kept in working order at the Landquart locomotive depot as part of the RhB's heritage fleet along with two G 4/5 class locomotives, nos.
 107 and 108, based at Samedan.

 No 11, carrying the name Heidi since its involvement in the eponymous film of the same name in 1952, was retired in 1977 and gifted to the Eiger Model Railway Friends in Zweilütschinen for use on heritage services on the Berner Oberland Bahn and Brünigbahn.
 The locomotive's boiler was damaged in 1990 and No 11 was placed in storage until 1999, when she was returned to Graubünden by the RhB's preservation society, Club 1889.
 The restoration by Club 1889 and Dampflokomotiv- und Maschinenfabrik DLM was finished in July 2014, Heidi emerging from Samaden depot with a new boiler equipped with superheating tubes.
 New pistons, new piston rods and new valves and valve rods were incorporated as well.
 The new boiler is light oil fired, thus reducing the danger of spark emission through the chimney allowing use even in dry periods with risk of wildfires.
 Usually every coal fired steam train on RhB has to be followed by a special fire fighter train, this extra cost can be avoided using the oil fired No 11.
 A new rule by the Swiss federal rail inspector BAV requests an automatic supervision of the oil burner, as on stationary unattended boilers.
 The locomotive has not been cleared for line working until a judgement of the situation has been made.

 No 14, which was never named in service, was retired in 1972 after spending most of its life either shunting or in reserve in case of electrical failure on the RhB main line network.
 Shortly after withdrawal, No 14 was sold to a private association Dampfloki-Verein Appenzeller Bahnen for use on heritage services on the Gossau–Wasserauen line of Appenzeller Bahnen (AB), where two similar locomotives worked between 1886/87 and 1933 (SLM no. 428 and 459, built as C1', scrapped 1952 and 1941).
-No. 14 was stored in 2003 but brought back to working order in 2015.
+No. 14 was stored between 2003 and 2018, then transferred to the association La Traction at the Chemins de fer de Jura.